Kibibibit/UR5e_Env/README.md

 ./docker-start.sh
 ./docker-attach.sh
 ```
 Finally, run the following to start the moveit install.
+This takes about 30 minutes, but should only need to be run once.
 ```bash
 cd ~/rosuser/.post-build
 ./moveit_install.sh